Weddings Favors That Won’t Go to Waste

 Consumable Food Items

 Who doesn’t love a donut or warm gooey chocolate chip cookie?
-Your guests will be dying for a quick snack after an evening of celebrating and dancing so wedding favors that are consumable food items won’t go to waste.
-In fact, these gifts might not even make it to the car.
+Your guests will be dying for a quick snack after an evening of celebrating and dancing, so wedding favors that are consumable food items won’t go to waste.
+These gifts might not even make it to the car.

 And don’t forget to check with your wedding cake baker.
 Many wedding bakeries can create little treats outside of traditional wedding cakes.